gridsome/gridsome.org/docs/pages.md

 - `/about/Vision.vue` becomes `/about/vision`
 - `/blog/Index.vue` becomes `/blog`

 Pages in `src/pages` would typically be used for static URLs like `/about` or for listing blog posts at, for example `/blog`.
-Pages for single blog posts, tags etc. can be created with [collections](/docs/collections) or programatically.

 A simple page component might look like this: